A Discretization-Accurate Stopping Criterion for Iterative Solvers for Finite Element Approximation: Numerical examples

-\textbf{Example 3}: this example tests the inexact AFEM cycles in Algorithm \ref{alg:stop} for the Kellogg intersecting interface problem.
-The Kellogg problem with a checkerboard coefficient distribution, constructed back in \cite{Kellogg74interface}, is commonly used benchmark for testing the efficiency and robustness of the a posteriori error estimator (\cite{Cai12eqrobust,Cai15recovery,Cai16robust,Chen02efficiency,Petzoldt02discont}):
+The second test problem tests the stopping criterion on a non-uniform mesh for the Kellogg intersecting interface problem.
+The Kellogg problem with a checkerboard coefficient distribution \cite{Kellogg74interface} is a commonly used benchmark for testing the efficiency and robustness of a posteriori error estimators (\cite{Cai12eqrobust,Cai15recovery,Cai16robust,Chen02efficiency,Petzoldt02discont}):